 Podcast recommendations?
 Industry gossip?
 Audio job listings?
 If you want it, there’s a podcast newsletter that’s got it.

-This weekly newsletter founded by Nick Quah and currently helmed by podcasting maven Ariel Nissenblatt keeps readers up to date on podcast news alongside analysis and opinions on the audio industry.
+Hot Pod from The Verge.
+This weekly newsletter founded by Nick Quah and currently helmed by Ariel Shapiro keeps readers up to date on podcast news alongside analysis and opinions on the audio industry.

-This sweet and scannable newsletter combines a roundup of the week’s podcast news with lists of new releases, podcasting events, and job postings.
+PodNews.
+This sweet, scannable newsletter combines a roundup of the week’s podcast news with lists of new releases, podcasting events, and job postings.

+Sounds Profitable.
 This newsletter about the business of podcasting covers the technology and trends guiding podcast advertising—you know, the thing that keeps podcasters employed.